Oobhuntoo/Matthew_Mills_Portfolio/Class Projects/C- Compiler - CS 445 (Compiler Design)/README.md

 test and data files are stored in folders named for their respective homework assignments.

 Highlights of the class included solving the dangling Else if problem using Extended BNF for HW2.
-Also, creating modular semantic checking functions for HW3 and solving the algorithm to generate memory location data for static variables in HW6 was challenging too.
+Also, creating modular semantic checking functions for HW3 and solving the algorithm to generate memory location data for static variables in HW6 were challenging too.
 Overall, I did well in the class and learned a lot.